microsoft/pai/README.md

 ### For cluster users

-The [user manual](https://openpai.readthedocs.io/en/latest/manual/cluster-user/README.html) is a guidance for cluster users, who could train and serve deep learning (and other) tasks on OpenPAI.
+The [user manual](https://openpai.readthedocs.io/en/latest/manual/cluster-user/README.html) is guidance for cluster users, who could train and serve deep learning (and other) tasks on OpenPAI.

 - **Job submission and monitoring**.
 The [quick start tutorial](https://openpai.readthedocs.io/en/latest/manual/cluster-user/quick-start.html) is a good start for learning how to train models on OpenPAI.
 And more examples and supports to multiple mainstream frameworks (out-of-the-box docker images) are in [here](https://openpai.readthedocs.io/en/latest/manual/cluster-user/docker-images-and-job-examples.html).
 OpenPAI also provides supports for [good debuggability](https://openpai.readthedocs.io/en/latest/manual/cluster-user/how-to-debug-jobs.html) and [advanced job functionalities](https://openpai.readthedocs.io/en/latest/manual/cluster-user/advanced-jobs.html).

-- **Data managements**.
+- **Data management**.
 Users could use cluster provisioned storages and custom storages in their jobs.
 The cluster provisioned storages are well integrated and easy to configure in a job [(refer to here)](https://openpai.readthedocs.io/en/latest/manual/cluster-user/how-to-manage-data.html).

 - **Collaboration and sharing**.
 OpenPAI provides facilities for collaboration in teams and organizations.
 The cluster provisioned storages are organized by teams (groups).
-And users could easily share their works (e.g. jobs) in the [marketplace](https://openpai.readthedocs.io/en/latest/manual/cluster-user/use-marketplace.html), where others could discover and reproduce (clone) by one-click.
+And users could easily share their works (e.g. jobs) in the [marketplace](https://openpai.readthedocs.io/en/latest/manual/cluster-user/use-marketplace.html), where others could discover and reproduce (clone) with one-click.

 Besides the webportal, OpenPAI provides [VS Code extension](https://openpai.readthedocs.io/en/latest/manual/cluster-user/use-vscode-extension.html) and [command line tool (preview)](https://github.com/microsoft/openpaisdk).
-The VS Code extension is a friendly, GUI based client tool of OpenPAI, and it's highly recommended.
+The VS Code extension is a friendly, GUI-based client tool of OpenPAI, and it's highly recommended.
 It's an extension of Visual Studio Code.
-It can submit job, simulate jobs locally, manage multiple OpenPAI environments, and so on.
+It can submit jobs, simulate jobs locally, manage multiple OpenPAI environments, and so on.

 ## Standalone Components

-With the `v1.0.0` release, OpenPAI starts using a more modularized component design and re-organize the code structure to 1 main repo together with 7 standalone key component repos. [pai](https://github.com/microsoft/pai) is the main repo, and the 7 component repos are:
+With the `v1.0.0` release, OpenPAI starts using a more modularized component design and re-organizes the code structure to 1 main repo together with 7 standalone key component repos. [pai](https://github.com/microsoft/pai) is the main repo, and the 7 component repos are:

 - [hivedscheduler](https://github.com/microsoft/hivedscheduler) is a Kubernetes Scheduler Extender for Multi-Tenant GPU clusters, which provides various advantages over standard k8s scheduler.
 - [frameworkcontroller](https://github.com/microsoft/frameworkcontroller) is built to orchestrate all kinds of applications on Kubernetes by a single controller.
 - [openpai-protocol](https://github.com/microsoft/openpai-protocol) is the specification of OpenPAI job protocol.
 - [openpai-runtime](https://github.com/microsoft/openpai-runtime) provides runtime support which is necessary for the OpenPAI protocol.
 - [openpaisdk](https://github.com/microsoft/openpaisdk) is a JavaScript SDK designed to facilitate the developers of OpenPAI to offer more user-friendly experience.
-- [openpaimarketplace](https://github.com/microsoft/openpaimarketplace) is a service which stores examples and job templates.
-Users can use it from webportal plugin to share their jobs or run-and-learn others' sharing job.
+- [openpaimarketplace](https://github.com/microsoft/openpaimarketplace) is a service that stores examples and job templates.
+Users can use it from webportal plugin to share their jobs or run-and-learn others' sharing jobs.
-- [openpaivscode](https://github.com/microsoft/openpaivscode) is a VSCode extension, which makes users connect OpenPAI clusters, submit AI jobs, simulate jobs locally and manage files in VSCode easily.
+- [openpaivscode](https://github.com/microsoft/openpaivscode) is a VSCode extension, which makes users connect OpenPAI clusters, submit AI jobs, simulate jobs locally, and manage files in VSCode easily.

 ## Reference